rocky-linux/documentation/docs/guides/security/firewalld.md

 Second, and probably the primary reason, I had a long history with `iptables` going back many years, and it was frankly easier to just continue using `iptables`.
 Every server I deployed, whether it was public facing or internal, used an `iptables` firewall rule set.
 It was easy to simply adjust a default set of rules for the server we were dealing with and deploy.
 In order to do this on CentOS 7, CentOS 8, and now Rocky Linux 8, I needed to use [this procedure](enabling_iptables_firewall.md).

 So why am I writing this document?
-First, to address the limitations of most `firewalld` references and, second, to force myself to find ways to use `firewalld` to mimick those more granular firewall rules.
+First, to address the limitations of most `firewalld` references and, second, to force myself to find ways to use `firewalld` to mimic those more granular firewall rules.

 And, of course, to help beginners get a handle on Rocky Linux's default firewall.